bontscho/overwolf-dota2-cooldown/README.md

 With this app you and your team will always be one step ahead and know when to take fights.

+## Screenshots

 ![UI Screenshot](images/02-ui-sample-1.jpg)

 ## Features

 ## Download

-Currently not available in the official app store (submitted, in review), to use it, download the latest version in the `dist` folder and install via the Overwolf settings/Developer options/Load unpacked extension.
+Currently not available in the official app store (submitted, in review).
+To use it, download the latest version in the `dist` folder and install via the Overwolf settings/Developer options/Load unpacked extension.

 [Download v1.0.0](dist/overwolf-dota2-cooldown-1.0.0.tar.gz?raw=true)